HistoryFind a programme

 Dr Lucy Donkin, (Lecturer), environmental humanities ; Medieval cultural history; medieval Italy; place, space and maps; religious history; visual culture

-Dr James Freeman, (Lecturer), Contemporary British political and economic history; digital humanities ; political rhetoric
+Dr James Freeman, (Lecturer), Conservative, Liberal and Labour party histories; contemporary British political and economic history; digital humanities and data science; history of ideas and political thought; neoliberalism; political rhetoric

-Dr Daniel Haines, (Senior Lecturer), colonial and post-colonial history, especially of South Asia; decolonization ; Environmental history; natural disasters
+Dr Daniel Haines, (Senior Lecturer), colonial and post-colonial history, especially of South Asia; decolonization and international history; development history; environmental history; historical hydropolitics; history of emotions and subjectivity; natural disasters

 Dr Erika Hanna, (Senior Lecturer), history of cycling ; Irish history; urban history; visual culture, history of photography